Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 How do I remove my info from TruePeopleSearch?

-Go to truepeoplesearch.com/removal, enter your email and CAPTCHA, search your name plus city/state, open the matching listing, click Remove This Record, and confirm by email.
+Go to truepeoplesearch.com/removal, search your record, open the listing, click Remove This Record, and confirm by email.

 Can my info come back after removal?